Finite Chow-Witt correspondences: Transfers in Milnor-Witt -theory

 \subsection{Canonical orientations}

-In order to properly define the category of finite Chow-Witt correspondences, we will have to use differential forms to twist Milnor-Witt $\K$-theory groups.
+In order to properly define the category of finite MW-correspondences, we will have to use differential forms to twist Milnor-Witt $\K$-theory groups.
 In this section, we collect a few useful facts about orientations of relative sheaves, starting with the general notion of an orientation of a line bundle.

 Let $X$ be a scheme, and let $\mathcal N$ be a line bundle over $X$.
 Recall from \cite[Definition 4.3]{Morel08} that an orientation of $\mathcal N$ is a pair $(\L,\psi)$, where $\L$ is a line bundle over $X$ and $\psi:\L\otimes \L\simeq \mathcal N$ is an isomorphism.
 Two orientations $(\L,\psi)$ and $(\L^\prime,\psi^\prime)$ are said to be equivalent if there exists an isomorphism $\alpha:\L\to \L^\prime$ such that the diagram